Achllle/dual_quaternions/README.md

 * Kenwright, B. (2012).
 A Beginners Guide to Dual-Quaternions What They Are, How They Work, and How to Use Them for 3D Character Hierarchies.
 * Furrer, Fadri & Fehr, Marius & Novkovic, Tonci & Sommer, Hannes & Gilitschenski, Igor & Siegwart, Roland.
 (2018).
 Evaluation of Combined Time-Offset Estimation and Hand-Eye Calibration on Robotic Datasets.
 145-159.
 10.1007/978-3-319-67361-5_10.

+## Other dual quaternion libraries

+Many libraries focus on efficiency and are written in C++, sometimes with Python bindings.
+They typically do not include tests and so it's hard to know whether they're accurate.
+Along with a test suite, this library aims to explain the various functions and why they're implemented that way.
+As a result it serves as a starting point for those trying to get started with dual quaternions.

+* [Hasenpfote/dualquat](https://github.com/Hasenpfote/dualquat): C++, header-only using Eigen
+* [neka-nat/dq3d](https://github.com/neka-nat/dq3d): C++ based, using Eigen, with Python bindings including examples for ScLERP and skinning
+* [dqrobotics](https://dqrobotics.github.io/): Matlab, C++11 with Python3 bindings, includes docstrings

 ## Derivations

 ### log and exp